Skip to main content

 Substitute Ratio

-โญ Vegetable Broth (Best) 1 cup vegetable broth per 1 cup beef broth
+Vegetable Broth Best 1 cup vegetable broth per 1 cup beef broth Provides a similar savory flavor and moisture, keeping dough texture consistent with the original recipe.

 Detailed Guide: Each Beef Broth Substitute in Pizza Dough